mychallipson/Stratum-Observability/README.md

    */
   export const stratumService = new StratumService({
     /**
-     * 1+ plugins defining where you'll send your events and available event schemas
+     * 1+ plugins defining your standardized event schemas and how to
-     * to ensure standardization
+     * map these schemas when published to your data collectors
      *
      * The NewRelicPlugin is available from the @capitalone/stratum-observability library */